The Coffey Blog

 5 lessons Thomas Jefferson can teach us about healthcare marketing

-In 1776, Thomas Jefferson penned words that set the course for a free nation—and that still resonate with modern Americans.
+In 1776, Thomas Jefferson helped set the course for a free nation with the Declaration of Independence.

 As we get set to celebrate the 4th of July, we offer you 5 timeless pieces of Jeffersonian wisdom to inspire your marketing pursuits.